 Annually in July at Over Farm.

-With headline acts in 2018 such as Tom Grennan, Barn on the Farm has also seen performances from Ed Sheeran and James Bay.
+With previous headline acts such as Tom Grennan, Barn on the Farm has also seen performances from Ed Sheeran and James Bay.
 Despite big names, the festival maintains an intimate atmosphere and a stage for fresh new talent.

 Annually in July.